 The Operations Division is commanded by the Deputy Chief, whose primary responsibility is to provide general management, direction, and control for the Operations Division.
 The Operations Division consists of a Division Commander who oversees all uniformed patrol officers as well as day-to-day operations of the Patrol unit.

 Patrol operates on the community-policing model in which input from the community is vital to determining policing strategies.
 Patrol officers often attend community meetings and events to interact with residents to assist in addressing their concerns regarding law enforcement.
 Patrol is responsible for traffic and crowd control at all the major parades and events in the city.
 Patrol officers also monitor our city parks and open areas to reduce the problems routinely encountered during the warmer months, with the goal to reduce the problems of disorderly conduct, criminal mischief, drug activity, and thefts, to make our parks safe for family activities throughout the year.

-In addition, Patrol works hand in hand with our partners throughout the region.
-Patrol assists our local partners with extra officers during major events and the sharing of information regarding offenders and crime trends in the area.
+In addition, the Operations Division works hand in hand with our partners throughout the region.
+The Operations Division assists our local partners with extra officers during major events and the sharing of information regarding offenders and crime trends in the area.
 The Lake Stevens Police Department also has dedicated patrol officers who are members of the Snohomish County Regional SWAT Team and Violent Offenders Task Force.
-These teams are tasked with locating and taking into custody the most high-risk offenders.
+These tasks forces are tasked with locating and taking into custody the most high-risk offenders.

 The Lake Stevens Police Department made a commitment to the community to constantly review our training and procedures of how we respond to situations.
 With this diligence and continuous improvement, our patrol supervisors and officers are some of the highest trained law enforcement professionals in the area.